 The company's flagship product is Vascepa, a drug used to reduce the risk of cardiovascular events like heart attacks in those with diabetes, heart disease, or patients with high triglycerides.

 The company is relatively young and has struggled in terms of performance.
-This is typical of a younger pharmaceutical company with "irons in the fire" so to speak.
-But if we look to forward estimates, analysts expect some significant growth from HLS moving forward, likely because of this flagship product.
+This is typical of a younger pharmaceutical company with "irons in the fire," so to speak.
+But if we look at forward estimates, analysts expect significant growth from HLS, likely because of this flagship product.

-Will you strike it rich buying more established companies versus ones that have no developed product but many promising ones in the pipeline?
+Will you strike it rich by buying more established companies versus ones with no developed product but many promising ones in the pipeline?
 No. Pharma stocks like Johnson & Johnson (NYSE:JNJ) or Abbvie (NASDAQ:ABBV) are steady performers, more get rich slowly types of stocks.

 Blue chip pharma stocks are boring but have a significantly lower chance of ruin.
-Especially if you are just learning how to buy stocks, it is important to remember that as investors the preservation of the capital we currently have should be our top priority.
+Especially if you are learning how to buy stocks, it is essential to remember that, as investors, preserving the capital we currently have should be our top priority.